JohnScience/statue/README.md

 Eventually, it can be possible to befriend `initialize_elements!` with some attribute macro, that would rearrange the code so that selector querries would get executed exactly when they are needed.

+## Note on quality of error messages

+Do not expect the error messages to be very helpful.
+Expect strict order of arguments and little tolerance to random or missing commas/semis.

 ## File structure